All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 - The different components of this most-successful approach for helping couples

-We know from research that couples can postpone coming to couples therapy for years.
+We know from research that couples can postpone coming to couples therapy for years (6 on average, – yikes!).
 We realize, as well, that coming to therapy feels intimidating for some and totally foreign for others.

 By having a greater understanding of this highly successful and research-supported method, our intent is to ease your concerns with insight into how Emotionally Focused Couples therapists help you rekindle closeness and develop an even greater openness and connection than before you came to counseling.